Omartalat/100_days_of_python/README.md

 This repository is organized into different directories, each corresponding to a specific day of the challenge.
 Every day has its own folder labeled as `day-xx`, where `xx` represents the day number (e.g., `day-01`, `day-02`, etc.).
 Inside each day's folder, we will find the following:

 - **README.md**: A detailed description of the day's topic, exercises, and tasks.
-- **code**: A directory containing Python scripts or Jupyter Notebooks related to the day's activities.
+- **code**: files containing Python scripts or Jupyter Notebooks related to the day's activities.
-- **exercises**: A directory containing exercise files for the day's challenges.
-- **projects**: A directory dedicated to any project files or resources relevant to the day's project tasks.

 ## Getting Started